DandyLyons/notes/content/Library/The Bible (WEB)/04 - Numbers/Num-35.md

 "'These things shall be for a statute and ordinance to you throughout your generations in all your dwellings.

 ###### v30
-"'Whoever kills any person, the murderer shall be slain based on the testimony of witnesses; but one witness shall not testify alone against any person so that he dies.
+"'Whoever kills any person, the murderer shall be slain based on the testimony of witnesses; but one [["two or three witnesses"|witness]] shall not testify alone against any person so that he dies.

 ###### v31
 "'Moreover you shall take no ransom for the life of a murderer who is guilty of death.
 He shall surely be put to death.